 One of the most popular and well-known forms of dance.
 Jazz dance includes strength, flexibility and conditioning technique, and progressions including turns, kicks, and leaps.
 This is a perfect class to start your dance training at any age.

 An introduction to jazz technique, style, and creativity.
-Classes will be structured in three segments: warm up, where they will learn how to stretch correctly, & strengthen their bodies.
+Classes will be structured in three segments: warm-up, where they will learn how to stretch correctly, & strengthen their bodies.
 Across the floor technique and followed by center combinations where they will be being to practice memorizing dances and staying on beat with the music.
-This class is designed to introduce the style of jazz and work on basic jazz technique.
+This class is designed to introduce the style of jazz and work on basic jazz techniques.

-At this level students have grasped the concept of the style of jazz and will begin to focus on proper technique, improving flexibility, focusing on isolations, creatively and learning combinations that will challenge them.
-Beginning to integrate creative expression along with their technique.
-Classes will be structured as before with a warm-up including stretching and strengthening, across the floor, where technique and new tricks will be learned, and center work along with combinations.
+At this level, students have grasped the concept of the jazz style and will begin to focus on proper technique, improving flexibility, focusing on isolations, creatively, and learning combinations that will challenge them—beginning to integrate creative expression along with their technique.
+Classes will be structured as before with a warm-up, including stretching and strengthening, across the floor, where technique and new tricks will be learned, and center work along with combinations.

-In this level of jazz, students will be expected to understand and apply proper technique.
+In this level of jazz, students will be expected to understand and apply the proper techniques.
 They will continue to focus on technique, flexibility, and control of their bodies.
 Here creative expression will be used thoroughly to advance and set these dancers apart from the begging levels of jazz.
-Classes will begin with a warm-up, continue with across the floor progression, center work, and challenging combinations that will be picked up quickly by the dancers.
+Classes will begin with a warm-up, continue with across-the-floor progression, center work, and challenging combinations that will be picked up quickly by the dancers.
 Balancing the joy, they have for dance along with the hard work they continue to put into the class.

 Hip-Hop dancing is a popular, energetic dance style that involves whole body movement and self-expression.
 Students will learn about movement dynamics, be introduced to footwork, and work with their teachers to discover the joy of Hip-Hop in class and on stage.